oneananda/C_Sharp_Examples/ref_Deep_Dive/README.md

 **Consistent Usage:** You must use the ref keyword both in the method definition and when calling the method.
 Omitting ref in either place will result in a compilation error.

-**Reference Semantics:** Using ref allows you to modify the value of the argument in the caller's scope, which is different from passing parameters by value, where the method works with a copy of the argument.
+**Reference:** Using ref allows you to modify the value of the argument in the caller's scope, which is different from passing parameters by value, where the method works with a copy of the argument.